Yukon-Literacy-Coalition/ylc_website_v2/src/_troubleshooting/2021-05-25-troubleshooting.md

           mid-May or early June until mid-August or early September.
 If the morning air starts to feel cool and the forecast says it is going to get below 0 degrees overnight, it’s a good time to cover the outdoor garden beds.
 Start covering the outdoor garden beds in mid-August.
-Use spare poly and cut it to size to cover the outdoor garden beds.
-Cover them over at the end of the day and open them up mid-morning the next day once it warmed up.
-This will protect the outdoor plants from frost before harvesting.
         imagesVideos:
           image: /uploads/screen-shot-2021-07-13-at-11.19.52-am.png
+        belowMedia: "*Tip: Use spare poly and cut it to size to cover the outdoor garden beds.
+Cover them over at the end of the day and open them up mid-morning the next day once it warmed up.
+This will protect the outdoor plants from frost before harvesting.*"
 ---